 Top 10 famous places in Taunggyi Sure, here are the top 10 famous places in Taunggyi, Myanmar: 1.
 Kakku Pagodas: A stunning complex of over 2,000 ancient stupas, dating back to the 3rd century BC.
 2. Inle Lake: Although not directly in Taunggyi, it's nearby and definitely worth a visit, famous for its floating gardens, stilt houses, and unique leg-rowing fishermen.
 3. Shwe Phone Pwint Pagoda: A beautiful pagoda with panoramic views of Taunggyi and the surrounding Shan Hills.
 4. Taunggyi Market: A bustling local market where you can experience the sights, sounds, and flavors of Shan State.
 5. Hnee Pagoda: A peaceful hilltop pagoda with sweeping views of Taunggyi and the surrounding countryside.
 6. Sulamuni Pagoda: A golden pagoda known for its peaceful atmosphere and stunning architecture.
 7. Aye Thar Yar Vineyard: Taunggyi is surrounded by vineyards, and Aye Thar Yar is one of the most popular, offering wine tasting and beautiful views of the countryside.
 8. Taunggyi Cultural Museu...

-Top 10 famous places of myanmar
+Top 10 oldest persons in myanmar